orangkucing/jtag2updi/README.md

 This Source Code was cloned then updated to add new features for HV programming.

-The tinyAVR® 0 series and 1-series are programmed through the Unified Program and Debug Interface (UPDI) that uses the UPDI/reset pin.
+The tinyAVR® 0-series and 1-series are programmed through the Unified Program and Debug Interface (UPDI) that uses the UPDI/reset pin.

 ![](https://github.com/Dlloydev/jtag2updi/wiki/images/Protocol.png)